14 Healthy Habits to Fight Depression

 Taking the stairs (if possible) is another simple way to incorporate more physical activity into your day.

-If walking and stairs are not possible, there are many quick seated arm exercises that can also be helpful.
+If walking or using stairs are not possible, there are many quick, seated arm exercises that can also be helpful.

 Learn more: How to Use Physical Activity and Exercise to Fight Depression